DanWang1230/DanWang1230.github.io/pages/finding_lane_lines.md

 # **Finding Lane Lines on the Road**

-## The goals / steps of this project are the following:
+## The goals/steps of this project are the following:
 * Make a pipeline that finds lane lines on the road
 * Reflect on the work in this written report
 * The GitHub repo for this project can be found [here](https://github.com/DanWang1230/Finding_lane_lines).